Harold Ramirez Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.20 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.20 team ERA ranks 16th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 16th in baseball in home runs given up (112 total, 1.2 per game).
+- Orioles pitchers combine to give up 114 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- Bradish (6-4) takes the mound for the Orioles in his 18th start of the season.
-He's put together a 3.05 ERA in 91 1/3 innings pitched, with 87 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.